pbierkortte/AI-Prompt-Toolkit/tools/job_interview_follow_up_email.md

 To use this generator, simply provide the necessary details about your interview in the prompt below.

-> [!NOTE]
+> [!TIP]
-> **Pro tip**: Developers can split the input over 3 user messages without explicit inputs, allowing the model to sort it out:
+> Developers can split the input over 3 user messages without explicit inputs, allowing the model to sort it out:
 > 1. Resume highlights (optional)
 > 2. Company research (optional)
 > 3. Task details (required)